Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 14. Your Birdhouses and Bird Baths Are Too Close to the Bird Feeders

-Firstly, birdhouses are places for birds to bring up their young in a safe environment where there is less bird traffic going around.
+Firstly, birdhouses are places for birds to bring up their young in a safe environment with less bird traffic.

 Secondly, bird baths are water sources that attract birds to your backyard well, but they need to be quite far away from your feeders.